Spectroscopic observation of the crossover from a classical Duffing oscillator to a Kerr parametric oscillator: Theory for the simulation of spectroscopy experiments

 In order to simplify the formal solution, we introduce the real-space representation of the waveguide field $\tilde{b}_r\equiv\frac{1}{\sqrt{2\pi}}\int dk e^{\mathrm{i}kr}b_k$, where operators with $r<0$ and $r>0$ correspond to the incoming and outgoing fields, respectively.
 The simultaneous operators with different degrees of freedom commute with each other.
 For example,

 By using this representation, Eq.~(\ref{eq:formal}) becomes

-where the second term with the Heviside step function $\theta(r)$ is non-zero on the condition that $r$ is within the range of $[0, v_b t]$.
+where the second term with the Heviside step function $\theta(r)$ is non-zero under the condition that $r$ is within the range of $[0, v_b t]$.
 This equation implies that the output field is a superposition of the input field and the response from the resonator.
 A corresponding equation for the loss port is obtained in the same way:

 For simplicity, we set phase velocities to unity in the following discussion.
-The Hamiltonian related to the resonator mode (omitting $b_k^\dag b_k$/$c_k^\dag c_k$ terms) and the input-output relation can be written in this case as follows,
+The Hamiltonian related to the resonator mode (omitting terms proportional to $b_k^\dagger b_k$ or $c_k^\dagger c_k$) and the input-output relation can be written in this case as follows,

 The fields at $r=0,\ t>0$ in Eq.~(\ref{eq:ha}) are reduced to $\tilde{b}_0(t)=\tilde{b}_{-t}(0)-i\frac{\sqrt{\kappa_{\rm e}}}{2}\,a(t)$ and $\tilde{c}_0(t)=\tilde{c}_{-t}(0)-i\frac{\sqrt{\kappa_{\rm i}}}{2}\,a(t)$, where we use the definition of the Heaviside step function, $\theta(0)=1/2$.
 We define operators corresponding to the signal injection from the signal and loss ports as $b_{\rm in}(t) \equiv \widetilde{b}_{-0}(t)=\widetilde{b}_{-t}(0)$ and $c_{\rm in}(t) \equiv \widetilde{c}_{-0}(t)=\widetilde{c}_{-t}(0)$, respectively.
 The operator corresponding to the output signal can be defined in the same way,